History of Palm Coast

 On September 21, 1999, one week after Hurricane Floyd postponed the vote, 65.6 percent of the nearly 12,000 voters casting ballots opted to turn the unincorporated population center of Flagler County into a city.
 On December 31, 1999, residents of Palm Coast celebrated the end of a millennium and a century – plus a new city.

 Palm Coast's population on January 1, 2000, was estimated at 29,360.
 Mayor Jim Canfield, the City Council, and the city manager initially focused on planning for issues facing a new city.
 Providing residents with essential government services and promoting the community's economic growth were two major goals.
 As a result of joint meetings of Palm Coast City Council and Flagler County Commission, the county turned over many parcels of land to the city benefitting fire, public works, recreation and parks, and the locating of new schools.
 At the same time, the city began studying acquisition of its water sources.
 City business was originally done in the present Community Center.
-Today, City Offices are housed in rented space at City Marketplace.
+Today, City Hall is located at 160 Lake Avenue.

 In future years, a beautiful new Florida Hospital-Flagler opened near the SR-100 and I-95 interchange.
 Palm Coast purchased its own water company, relocated its city hall after selling its building to bring in a new business, approved European Village, and annexed 5,800 acres in the northwest corner of Flagler County near the St. John's County line.
 A 1,500-acre site for Town Center was approved, providing office, retail, institutional and commercial space.